rafaela-mansini/auction-antique/README.md

 - List product detail;
 - Makes a bid to the product;
 - Automatic bids;
+- Expired time counter in seconds for product bid;

 ## Requirements
 - Server side: PHP (7.2) | Database relational (recomend MySql or PostgreSQL) | Composer | Apache (server to run PHP);